chef/chef-web-docs/snapshots/slide_decks/source/list_resources.rst

  .. revealjs:: 9. bash

-    Use the :doc:`bash resource <resource_bash>` to run a script on a node.
+    Use the bash resource to run a script on a node.
 There are **script** resources for Bash, csh, Perl, Python, Ruby, and Windows PowerShell.

     The **bash** resouce is the most popular, but they all behave in a similar manner.